blahosyl/task-manager-frontend/README.md

 ### Navigation bar

+- Kaban & List
+- Moved + with other Logged-In links
+- only expand NavBar on large screens and above
+- show short name in navbar

-On small screen sizes, the Navbar includes an extra link to the [profile list page](#profile-list).
+On medium and smaller screen sizes, the Navbar includes an extra link to the [profile list page](#profile-list).

 ### Teammates component